stella3d/browser-compressor/README.md

 * Some sites (like Steam or Crunchyroll) keep their actual media content on another domain, such as a static CDN.
 This means that [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) restrictions prevent this extension from accessing their audio.

+#### Latency

+There is a very small (< 10ms) amount of [latency inherent to the WebAudio context](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/outputLatency), but i have not noticed it even when watching video - this is less than a frame, even at 90fps.

 ## Media Support